DenverJ/docker-image-portus/README.md

 ## WAT

-This should offer a recent build of SUSE/portus for docker use.
+This should offer a specific "stable" build of SUSE/portus for docker use.
 Source will not be modified or hacked and is cloned directly from [SUSE/portus](https://github.com/SUSE/Portus) during the build, so releases never getting delayed due to merge issues.

-This image is specifically designed to be configurable and also used in a rancher catalog like this one [catalog](https://github.com/EugenMayer/kontextwork-catalog/tree/master/templates/registry-slim)

-Docker images are published to [hub.docker.io](https://hub.docker.com/r/eugenmayer/portus/)
+Docker images are published to [hub.docker.io](https://hub.docker.com/r/denverj/portus/)

 ## Configuration
 ### registry